pagkly/Zed/Investopedia3/Global Bond.md

 ## Categorizing Global Bonds

-Global bonds are grouped into developed country bonds and [emerging market bonds](https://www.investopedia.com/terms/e/emerging-markets-bond-index.asp).
+Global bonds are grouped into developed country bonds and [[emerging market bonds]](https://www.investopedia.com/terms/e/emerging-markets-bond-index.asp).
 Bonds issued by corporations and governments from developed countries are issued with differing maturities and credit qualities.
 Some of these bonds are U.S. dollar-denominated.
 However, most are denominated in the currencies of their home countries.

-Emerging market bonds are typically issued by a [sovereign government](https://www.investopedia.com/terms/s/sovereignbond.asp), not corporations.
+Emerging market bonds are typically issued by a [[sovereign government]](https://www.investopedia.com/terms/s/sovereignbond.asp), not corporations.
 These bonds are dollar-denominated and offer high-interest rates due to the perceived higher level of risk of a bond investment issued by an economically unstable country.